VPC Peering: From Zero to Hero

 Note: The peering connection expires after seven days.
 If you have not accepted or declined this peering connection request, you will need to initiate the peering connection again from the Timescale end.

 The screenshot below illustrates a peering connection request's “processing” state.

 Accepting a VPC peering request

 1. Proceed to the AWS VPC peering connections page.
-The new Timescale Cloud peering connection request status will be in “pending acceptance” state.
+The new Timescale peering connection request status will be in “pending acceptance” state.

 a.
-Before accepting a new peering connection request, validate it to ensure that it corresponds to your Timescale cloud request.
+Before accepting a new peering connection request, validate it to ensure that it corresponds to your Timescale request.

 b.
-You should check fields such as “requester CIDRs” and “requester region” and make sure that these two fields correspond to your Timescale Cloud VPC details.
+You should check fields such as “requester CIDRs” and “requester region” and make sure that these two fields correspond to your Timescale VPC details.